A work of fiction. Standard disclaimers.

 “The joy of human interaction!“, Mr. Walpole responded, the weak, gasping facsimile of a scream that was all that his failing body could manage.
 “The challenge of a task, with and even against that mass of humanity!
 The thrill of achievement, and sharing that achievement.
 Even the sadness of not achieving, the anger of being impeded, the resolve to overcome!
 The highs and lows of figuring out what you’re good for, and what you’re not good for, and how to make a place in the world for yourself regardless!
 A place in the world for yourself, and for those who you share that place with!
 For those …” he stumbled, “… you … love.
 Who you hold, by the hand, by the arm, by the waist, by the … For those who you touch, and those who touch you.
 Isn’t that what health is?
 Screw the germs!

-“I want … one … last … thing,” Mr. Walpole, exhausted, struggled to get out.
-The last words were barely a whisper.
+“I want … one … last … thing,” Mr. Walpole, exhausted, struggled to get the words out.
+The last ones were barely a whisper.
 “The touch of a human hand.”

 An impulse raced down Charles’s right arm … and then froze, panicked.
 He looked about.
 Alexa was looking into the empty space of the room, her posture neutral, her facial expression inscrutable.
 He shifted his gaze, found the Surplus Humanity Service hologram.
 His face was one of eager anticipation.
 “Go ahead.
 Make my day.”